 A classic marriage of savoury smoked salmon with creamy avocado and then a pop of freshness with the zucchini ribbons, arugula and mint leaves.
-A delicious, easy salad meal all in one.
+A delicious, no cook salad that is prepared in under 20 minutes.

 Why You’ll Love Smoked Salmon Avocado Salad

 When you are working home, lunch can be such a dilemma.

 Easy, quick and tasty.
 These are the three things I want when making lunch for myself.
 But sometimes quick and easy also means something not so healthy.
 Leftovers are good, but it gets a bit boring when we are eating the same thing again.

 So I try to have a few things in my fridge and pantry that I can always rely on for a tasty and super easy light lunch.

 Cold smoked salmon, avocados and a good loaf of sourdough.
 That’s a delicious lunch already.
 Easily bought and stored in the fridge and pantry.

 Smoked salmon and avocado is a classic pairing.
 A great combination to create a delicious salad.

 Add an easy mix of shaved zucchini ribbons, arugula, mint leaves and capers with a zesty dill creme fraiche dressing, and you have a light and fresh salad that works for the everyday lunch or a long weekend brunch with friends.